-You’ve enjoyed a well-deserved break from studying and uni life, but now it’s time to start planning for Session 1 2022.
+You’ve enjoyed a well-deserved break from studying and uni life, but with Session 1 commencing on Monday 1 March, it’s time to start getting organised!

 We’ve created the ultimate to-do list to make sure you have everything you need to launch into this new session of study!